The Spiritual Centre.co.uk

 Aura: Yellow

-Healing: Arthritis - Asthma - Bronchitis - Bruise / Bruising / Contusions - Cellulite - Coughs - Nervous Conditions - Neurological - Oedema - Rheumatism - Skin Rashes - Varicose veins
+Healing: Arthritis - Asthma - Bronchitis - Bruise / Bruising / Contusions - Cellulite - Coughs - Nervous Conditions - Neurological - Rheumatism - Skin Rashes - Varicose veins

 Animal Spirit: Horse - Salamander - Snake